webtides/luna-docs/content/docs/configuration.md

     },

     pages: {
-        // An array of directories in which your pages / routes are.
+        // An array of directories in which you can define your pages / routes.
-        input: [ path.join(__dirname, "views/pages") ]
+        input: [ path.join(__dirname, "views/pages") ],
+        // The element factory which should be used to render component pages.
+        factory: () => require('@webtides/element-renderer/lib/element-js')
+    },

+    layouts: {
+        // An array of directories in which you can define your layouts.
+        input: [ path.join(__dirname, "views/layouts" )]
     },

     hooks: {